department-of-veterans-affairs/va.gov-team/products/disability/526ez/research/2024-07-Submission-Status/Conversation-Guide.md

 ## Second Task: [Backup Path scenario] - 10 minutes

 [Prototype link](https://www.figma.com/proto/qyTtKDOTHZPGU59PAfqVhq/Submission-Experience?node-id=5626-129729&viewport=-2031%2C-2647%2C0.16&t=pNM9YNKaPaTs2lbo-0&scaling=min-zoom&content-scaling=fixed&starting-point-node-id=5626%3A129875&show-proto-sidebar=1)

 Thanks for your feedback.
 For this scenario, let’s again imagine that you submitted a new disability claim for tinnitus one week ago.
-As you can currently see on the screen, you have one email confirmation in your inbox from 7 days ago [show first email on prototype but without claim ID]
+As you can currently see on the screen, you have one email confirmation in your inbox from 7 days ago.

 Take a moment to review the email you received last week, then I’ll ask you a couple of questions.

--   Based on the information you’ve received, what do you think is the status of your submission?
+-   What do you think is happening with your submission right now?

 	-   [If delay is mentioned] How would you feel if you didn’t receive the email when you expected it?

-    -   What are you most likely to do next?
+-   Are there any actions left for you to take?

--   Is there anywhere else on VA.gov that you would expect to find information about your submissions status?
-	-   [If chooses action] How would you approach getting a status update?

 **[Claim received email]**

-Later that day, you check your email and find the following message in your inbox.
+Later today, you check your email and find the following message in your inbox.

--   What do you think is the purpose of this email?
+-   According to this email, what’s the status of your submission?

--   What do you think is the status of your submission?
+	-   What do you expect will happen next to your submission?

--   What are you most likely to do or expect next, now that you’ve received this email?
--   Are there any actions left for you to take?
+  -   Are there any actions left for you to take on your claim submission?

 ### Reflection

--   On a scale of 1 to 5, how easy was it to understand and track your claim’s submission status?
+ On a scale of 1 to 5, how clear to you was the status of your submission throughout the scenario?

--   On a scale of 1 to 5, how confident are you that your claim is ready for review?
+ On a scale of 1 to 5, how confident are you that your claim was submitted and ready for initial review?

 ----------

 ## Third Task: [Evidence Failure scenario] - 10 minutes

 [Prototype link](https://www.figma.com/proto/qyTtKDOTHZPGU59PAfqVhq/Submission-Experience?node-id=5626-129729&viewport=-2031%2C-2647%2C0.16&t=pNM9YNKaPaTs2lbo-0&scaling=min-zoom&content-scaling=fixed&starting-point-node-id=5966%3A58868&show-proto-sidebar=1)

 Thanks for your feedback with the last scenario.
 Now, we are going to start the submission process over from the very beginning.
 Just like before, you submitted a new disability claim for tinnitus.

-Two days ago, you submitted your claim on VA.gov and received a confirmation email, which you are currently looking at in your inbox. **You haven’t received anything since, but a new message just arrived in your inbox, let’s take a look.**
+Two days ago, you submitted your claim on VA.gov and received a confirmation email, which you are currently looking at in your inbox.
+You haven’t received anything since, but a new message just arrived in your inbox, let’s take a look.

 **[Evidence failure email]**

 Take a moment to review this page before we discuss it.
 Do your best to think aloud as you go.

 -   What do you think is the purpose of this email?

--   Based on this information, what do you think is happening to the claim you submitted?
+	-   What do you suppose is happening with your submission?

 -   What are you most likely to do next?

--   Walk me through how you would approach completing this task.
     -   Do you have all the information you need to complete this task?
 	-   Are there any barriers that would make it difficult to complete the task?

--   Is there anywhere else on VA.gov that you would expect to find information about your submissions status?
+	-   Is there anywhere on VA.gov that you would expect to find information about your submissions status?

 -   What do you think will happen next with your claim submission?
-	    -   When do you expect to hear an update from VA next?
+    -   Would you expect to hear from VA?
-		-   What will you do if you receive no update from VA?
+    -   What will you do if you don't receive an update from VA?

+-   Are there any actions left for you to take?

 ### Reflection on scenario

--   On a scale of 1 to 5, how easy was it to understand and track your claim’s submission status?
+- On a scale of 1 to 5, how clear to you was the status of your submission throughout the scenario?

--  On a scale of 1 to 5, how confident are you that your claim is fully submitted?
+-  On a scale of 1 to 5, how confident are you that your claim was submitted and ready for initial review?

 ----------

 ## Wrap-up Questions

--   If a Veteran friend asked you about the experience submitting a claim on VA.gov, what would you tell them, based on today’s session?
+-   If a Veteran friend asked you to explain the submission process based on what you experienced today, what would you tell them?
-	-   Was there anything hard or confusing that you would want to warn them about?

--   If you had a magic wand, what is one thing you would do to improve the our submission process?
+-   If you had a magic wand, what is one thing you’d make better about the submission process?

+-   We looked at several messages today.
+Beyond email, is there any other way you would prefer to receive these messages?
+(Text, app, etc)

--   We'd like to learn about ways that VA.gov grows or loses trust of Veterans.
+-   [ Ask if appropriate and time allows] We'd like to learn about ways that VA.gov grows or loses trust of Veterans.
 Could you tell us about a time when VA earned or lost some of your trust specifically through our website or app?

+	-   Did the submission process we looked at today earn or lose your trust?

--   Any questions for me?
+-   Any questions from me?